 Central Park is home to more than 18,000 trees, including one of the country’s largest and last remaining stands of American elms, along the Mall and Fifth Avenue.
 These trees are not only picturesque, but also help New Yorkers breathe a little easier.
 In one year, a mature tree will absorb more than 48 pounds of carbon dioxide from the atmosphere, converting it into oxygen.
 That adds up to roughly one million pounds of carbon dioxide removed from the city’s air each year by Central Park’s trees.
 It's no wonder that the Conservancy Tree Care team is so passionate about caring for them!

 Trees keep cities cooler

-The Park’s trees not only decrease carbon dioxide levels, but also help keep New York City cool in the summer heat.
+The Park’s trees not only decrease carbon dioxide levels, but also help keep New York City cool during increasingly common heatwaves that are exacerbated by the climate crisis.
 Metropolitan areas like New York City often constitute “urban heat islands,” which are hotter than surrounding rural areas due to heat-absorbing materials like concrete and glass.
 Trees work as natural air conditioners, not only providing shade for the people sitting under them, but cooling the city as a whole.
 These trees also absorb water that evaporates in the heat, cooling the air temperatures around them.